Sharon Lafferty Doty, Ph.D.

 I have several research projects aimed at increasing the efficiency of bioethanol production.
 By lowering the cost of bioethanol production, this locally-made fuel can be made more attractive as an alternative to foreign oil.
 In collaboration with Professor Renata Bura, we studied yeasts isolated from plants with several advantages over traditional baker's yeast for the production of bioethanol.
 One of these strains was sequenced by the DOE Joint Genome Initiative.
 As part of the UW IGERT program on bioenergy, Prof. Dan Schwartz and I have a project to screen additional environmental samples for superior yeast strains.
 Our IGERT program is focused on training graduate students for research into environmentally sustainable bioenergy production.
 The School of Environmental and Forest Sciences Bioenergy Team is dedicated to research on biofuel production from non-food crops.

-Currently, there are four graduate students in my lab, two doing phytoremediation research and two doing N fixation research.
+Currently, there are 10 Ph.D. graduate students in my lab.
 Undergraduate research is also an important aspect of my laboratory.
-For example, currently (winter quarter 2012), there are 8 undergraduates conducting research in my lab.
+For example, currently (autumn 2013), there are over twenty undergraduates conducting research in my lab.

 1. Doty, S. L. 2011.
 Nitrogen-fixing endophytic bacteria for improved plant growth.
 In Bacteria in Agrobiology: Plant Growth Responses.
 DK Maheshwari, ed.
 Chapter 9, pgs 183-199.
 Springer.